t6kke/BadmintonSkillCalculator/README.md

           [insert]  ::  Insert new tournament to database
     --db_name,      ::  SQLite database name to be used, will create new one if it does not exist - MANDATORY
+        --url,  -u  ::  Tournamentsoftware.com tournament URL for scraping match data, multiple URL-s can be defined in one execution
-       --file,  -f  ::  Input Excel file of tournament results to parsed and injected - MANDATORY
+       --file,  -f  ::  Input Excel file of tournament results to parsed and injected
-      --sheet,  -s  ::  Excel sheet name to be parsed, multiple sheets can be defined in one execution - MANDATORY
+      --sheet,  -s  ::  Excel sheet name to be parsed, multiple sheets can be defined in one execution
-     --c_name,      ::  Short name of the category to be used or inserted to the database - MANDATORY
+     --c_name,      ::  Short name of the category to be used or inserted to the database
-     --c_desc,      ::  Category description - MANDATORY
+     --c_desc,      ::  Category description
         --out,  -o  ::  Output format, by default prints human readble results to terminal.
                         '-out=json' will output response in json format for when other applications need to parse the results
     --verbose,  -v  ::  Enables verbose output, only works if using default output